rollkit/docs/docs/intro.md

 ## How can you use Rollkit?

 As briefly mentioned above, Rollkit could be used in many different ways.
-Form sovereign app-rollups, to settlement layers to L3!
+From sovereign app-rollups, to settlement layers, and even to L3!

 ### Roll with Any Virtual Machine